clickityKlein/Data-Dashboard-Template/README.md

 python-3.9.16
 ```

 Due to the nature of the uploaded server requiring a unique name (remember back to
 **my-app-name**), it may seem permanent if a mistake is made along the way.
 However,
 don't fret.
 To delete an app:
 ```
 heroku apps:destroy  <my-app-name> --confirm <my-app-name>
 ```

+Not explicitly mentioned in either method (actually assuming it'll be deleted in
+the Git Bash method), but when it comes to removing **run_app()**, this can be
+done as soon as the files are copied over into the **web_app** main folder.

 [Table of Contents](#table-of-contents)